unkn0wnAPI/sysadmin-scripts/README.md

 ## Usage

 To run the scripts from this repository, you'll need [Git](https://git-scm.com/) installed on the machine.
-After installing git, you need to clone this repository by using the following commands from the command line:
+After installing git, you need to clone this repository by using the following commands:

 ```bash
 # Clone this repository